CISQ Produces Standard for Measuring Technical Debt

 For the first time, Technical Debt measurement becomes common currency for developers and tech managers

-Needham, MA – January 2, 2018 – The Consortium for IT Software Quality™ (CISQ™) today announced that its Automated Technical Debt Measure has been approved as a software measurement standard by the Object Management Group® (OMG®), a not-for-profit technology standards consortium with nearly 30 years of history developing IT-related standards.
+Needham, MA – January 2, 2018 – The Consortium for Information & Software Quality™ (CISQ™) today announced that its Automated Technical Debt Measure has been approved as a software measurement standard by the Object Management Group® (OMG®), a not-for-profit technology standards consortium with nearly 30 years of history developing IT-related standards.
 CISQ, a consortium initiated by OMG and the Software Engineering Institute at Carnegie Mellon University, is chartered to create specifications for automating the measurement of software size and structural quality.
 Today’s announcement is the first standard for estimating future corrective maintenance efforts to remedy structural defects in code.

 The Automated Technical Debt Measure estimates the effort required to fix critical weaknesses in software code and architecture that are included in the four OMG standards for measuring the security, reliability, performance efficiency, and maintainability of source code.
 Criticality is determined by the risk and cost to the business.
 The weaknesses are detected through static analysis, and an algorithm determines the repair effort based on estimates collected from professional developers and an assessment of the complexity of the surrounding code.
 Corrective maintenance costs can then be estimated by converting the repair effort into the preferred currency.